One of the most beautiful collections of trees in Minneapolis can be found at Lakewood Cemetery.

 In 1878, Joseph Francis of New York buried his wife Ellen in the hillside overlooking the lake.
 It was a spot she had chosen on a vacation to Minnesota, declaring that she had never seen so beautiful a spot and wished it to be her final resting place.
 When the cemetery was laid out in 1871, Francis immediately purchased the lot on the northwest corner where she had stood—Lot 1, Section 1.
 (Read more about Joseph and Ellen’s love story.)
 At one time the grave was shaded by a weeping willow that grew from a slip Francis brought from Napoleon’s tomb at St. Helena in 1877.

 Occasionally a lot owner will ask to plant a tree on a particular grave site.
 It is not feasible to plant directly on a grave, but Lakewood does accept donation of a tree to plant nearby if possible.
 Some donated trees may be planted just outside the cemetery proper, on land Lakewood owns.

 Consistent care of the 2,500+ trees at Lakewood enhances the garden landscape.
 Grounds workers maintain a five-year pruning cycle: the cemetery is divided into five zones and each year all the trees in one zone are pruned to maintain their shape and the height of lower branches.

 Perhaps the most spectacular display of tree color at Lakewood is the two stands of Autumn Blaze Red Maples that line the reflecting pool in the mausoleum garden area in the fall.
 These trees were chosen because they are hardy and fast growing.

-Autumn Blaze Red Maples near the Lakewood Garden Mausoleum, built in 2011.
+Autumn Blaze Red Maples near the Lakewood Garden Mausoleum, completed in 2012.
 (Photo credit: Tom Henry)